ZX-80/PicoVideocart/README.md

   <img width="90%" src="https://user-images.githubusercontent.com/44975876/163596874-a31e1824-4e23-4a60-8353-af2ef9235165.png">

-  *A demonstration of Videocart 2 running on a real Channel F (graphical glitches are from a bad Channel F, not the flashcart)*
+  *A demonstration of Videocart 2 running off the flashcart on a real Channel F (graphical glitches are from a bad Channel F, not the flashcart)*

 </div>